Hoverbear/infinite-lyricist/README.md

     output.wav
 ```

 Of course you can use your own instrumental track as well.
+Input files must be `.wav` files.
 We recommend stripping any ID3 tags off input tracks as we found they could contribute to unexpected output.

 You must provide timecodes for when sections start and end in the instrumental track.